Strip Away Writer’s Block with Burlesque Press

 At the end of each year, we will host the Hands On Literary Festival and Masquerade Ball in New Orleans.
 It will be an intimate, supportive environment for writers to read their work, to share ideas, and to celebrate New Year’s Eve in style.
 We aim to increase a sense elf community among writers, readers, and teachers of writing and literature.

 In 2014, we’ll be running a writing retreat in Krakow, Poland.
 We have future retreats planned for Edinburgh, Scotland, and Reykjavik, Iceland.
 The writers who travel with us will work with award-winning teachers, learn the secrets of these ancient cities, and get a hell of a lot of writing done.
 To learn more, take a look at our website.

 There is no writer’s block abroad!

 Burlesque Press is available to help groups–academic and otherwise–plan events, readings, and programs both at home and abroad.
 For more information, please use the contact form or email below.
 We’re looking forward to hearing from you.

 The Burlesque Press Variety Show is a place for writers to think, blog, and share work both creative and critical.
-We are currently accepting unsolicited submissions of both a creative and blog nature.
-If you’re interested in contributing to our journal please email email@example.com, or use the comment form below.
+We are currently accepting unsolicited submissions.
+If you’re interested in contributing to our journal please email firstname.lastname@example.org, or use the comment form below.
 Or, you can always enter one of our contests – all submissions are considered for publication!

 Burlesque: A work that ridicules a topic by treating something exalted as if it were trivial or vice-versa.
 See also parody and travesty.